Legacy of Napoleon: Germany

 German nationalism, state-building, and modernization.

 For example, British historian T. C. W. Blanning argues that Napoleon's actions in Germany did speed up the emergence of a German national consciousness; on the other hand it did nothing to modernize Germany's governance, economy, or culture.
 A major product of the French occupation was a strong development in German nationalism which eventually turned the German Confederation into the German Empire after a series of conflicts and other political developments.
-German Romanticism was nationalistic and therefore became hostile to the ideals French Revolution.
+German Romanticism was nationalistic and therefore became hostile to the ideals of the French Revolution.
 Major Romantic thinkers especially Ernst Moritz Arndt (1769–1860), Johann Gottlieb Fichte (1762–1814), Heinrich von Kleist (1777–1811), and Friedrich Schleiermacher (1768–1834) embraced reactionary politics and were hostile to political liberalism, rationalism, neoclassicism, and cosmopolitanism.
 German politician Carl Theodor Welcker (1790–1869) described Napoleon as "the greatest Maestro of Machiavellism".

 In the 21st century, German historiography has shifted from nationalism to a pan-European viewpoint, opening the way for more favourable treatment of the Emperor.
 Most recent scholars reject the old notion of separate national paths typified by models of the German "Sonderweg" or the French "singularité française".
 Napoleon installed his relatives in power across the expanded empire.
 Jérôme Bonaparte, the youngest brother, became King of Westphalia and has the reputation of a playboy.
 However Owen Connelly examines the financial, military, and administrative performance to conclude that he was loyal, useful, and a soldierly asset to Napoleon.